olisonsturm/FitOffice/TECHNICAL_DOCUMENTATION.md

 ## Architecture

-See [PROJECT DOCUMENTATION](/PROJECT_DOCUMENTATION.pdf) for detailed architecture diagrams.
+See [PROJECT DOCUMENTATION](/PROJECT_DOCUMENTATION.pdf) for detailed information on the architecture.

 ### Architecture Principles
 1. **Dependency Inversion**: High-level modules don't depend on low-level modules